radiodan/radiodan-client.js/docs/usage/physical-buttons-and-interface.md

 });
 ```

-# LEDs

-**TODO: Do we expose this to the outer world?
-Do they need to be documented?**

 # RGB LEDs

-**TODO: No events emitted?
-We can't listen for when the light comes on?**

 An RGB LED is three coloured LEDs in one.
 Between them, we can create subtle
 colours and turn the lights on and off.
 Colours are accepted as an array of